 11.1 Membership is limited to those using the services of the organisation during normal school term dates.

-Employees of the organisation are not eligible for membership, but may however use the club’s services.
+Employees of the organisation are not eligible for membership but may however use the club’s services.

 Application for membership

 Any person who wishes to become a member must sign a written application for membership; the application will then be considered by the board at its next board meeting.